chriskrycho/v5.chriskrycho.com/site/journal/2022/Turning on Some Apple Accessiblity Preferences.md

 - macOS: System Preferences[^until] > Accessibility > Display
 - iOS: Settings > Accessibility > Display & Text

-— Settings/System Preferences > Accessibility > Display/Display & Text and then enable a few of the options.
+—and then enable a few of the options.
 I did this across my devices and it has made the OSes *dramatically* nicer to my eyes.

 On macOS, I have selected: